Frequently Asked Questions

 Before there were cars (and vans), visitors to the Auto Road traveled in horse drawn stages.
 That’s how we have been referring to them ever since.
 Please click here for more history.

 The Mount Washington Auto Road is closed to individual ATVs.
-Due to the aggressive nature of the tires on these vehicles the gravel portions of the Auto Road experience a much higher than normal maintenance need when ATVs are present.
+Due to the aggressive nature of the tires on these vehicles the gravel portion of the Auto Road experience a much higher than normal maintenance need when ATVs are present.
 We do welcome well-organized ATV groups and clubs who reserve with us in advance.
 Group rides have a 35 vehicle minimum.
 Please click here for ATV restrictions and group information.

 Because of vehicle traffic on the narrow Auto Road, riding bicycles is not allowed.
 The only time bikes are allowed is during our two bike races, Newton’s Revenge in July and the Mount Washington Bicycle Hillclimb in August.